Asociación de Muchachas Guías de Panamá

 The Asociación de Muchachas Guías de Panamá (AMGP, Girl Guide Association of Panama) is the national Guiding organization of Panama.
 It serves 751 members (as of 2003).
-Founded in 1950, the girls-only organization became a full member of the World Association of Girl Guides and Girl Scouts in 1952.
+Founded in 1950 by Ernestina Sucre, the girls-only organization became a full member of the World Association of Girl Guides and Girl Scouts in 1952.

 The Girl Guide emblem incorporates a map of Panama.